tejasmohanayyar/tejasmohanayyar.github.io/_posts/2021-04-17-Stock-Market-Articles-Sentiment-Analysis.md

  - Article Summary
  - Article URL

-* From the article url using requests, I am accessing each article page and scrapping data from each article.
+* From the article url using **requests**, I am accessing each article page and scrapping data from each article.

+* Finally the data was stored on my local MongoDB database.

 * I in no way encourage people to do webscrapping and understand that the hosts server faces the load.
 Hence I am safely scrapping 40-50 records every 2-3 days to ensure I am not bombarding the hosts system.